-Because the program has a limit on the number of applicants that can be accepted, the following requirements should be met for an application to be competitive: a grade point average of at least 3.50 out of 4.00 (no lower than 3.0 can be accepted); GRE scores of at least 145 verbal, 145 quantitative, and 3 for analytical writing; strong letters of recommendation from at least two faculty members, preferably in the discipline; and an acceptable performance in interview interactions with program faculty.
+Because the program has a limit on the number of applicants that can be accepted, the following requirements should be met for an application to be competitive: a grade point average of at least 3.50 out of 4.00 (no lower than 3.0 can be accepted); GRE scores of at least 145 verbal, 145 quantitative, and

+3 for analytical writing; strong letters of recommendation from at least two faculty members, preferably in the discipline; and an acceptable performance in interview interactions with program faculty.

-All standardized test requirements for Pennsylvania Department of Education certification (except the ASHA Speech-Language Pathology exam) and the 25 hours of supervised observation for the ASHA CCC-SLP must be completed prior to beginning the Master's Program.
+The 25 hours of supervised observation for the ASHA CCC-SLP must be completed prior to beginning the master's Program.